 RAW is a bulky file because it still has all that info!
 It has all the information the camera captured in the instant of taking that picture.
 A RAW file is often about 3 times the size of the equivalent JPEG.
 Why is that important?
 Well…

-Why You Should be Photographing in RAW on Your Phone
+Why You Should Do Your Phone Photography in the RAW

-A serious photographer should always photograph in RAW.
+If you’re serious about your craft, then you’ll always do your phone photography in the RAW.
 Here are just a few reasons why that’s the case:

 - RAW images are uncompressed and thus offer the highest quality.